The Carvi Seafood Restaurant Scandal

 0 comments

-In this technique, two things that may or may not really be similar are portrayed as being similar.
+False Analogy In this technique, two things that may or may not really be similar are portrayed as being simila...

 Continue Reading...
 Labels: ,